Spartronics4915/Vision/2019/TheChallenge.md

 - how does operator specify target? enter targeting mode?

 - can we do vision on the driver station?
+What are the tradeoffs with this option?

+- should we worry about field lines/gaffer tape?
+What is their relative priority and return on investment?

 ## Delivery schedule